 Who are aggregators?

-Aggregators can be discount businesses to fully franchised brands such as Mortgage Choice or Aussie Home Loans.
-Coupled with their lending panel, aggregators often provide additional services such as mortgage comparison and customer relationship management (CRM) software, mentoring and compliance support.
+Aggregators can be wholesale businesses or fully franchised brands such as Mortgage Choice or Aussie Home Loans.
+They provide brokers with access to a panel of lenders.
+Coupled with their lending panel, aggregators often provide brokers with additional services such as mortgage comparison and customer relationship management (CRM) software, mentoring, ongoing education and compliance support.

 Does the aggregator charge a fee?